libor-peltan-cznic/draft-edns-presentation/draft-peltan-edns-presentation-format.md

 ## NSID Option

-NSID (OPTION-CODE 3 [@!RFC5001]) Option name is `NSID` and Option value is displayed in Base16.
+NSID (OPTION-CODE 3 [@!RFC5001]) Field-name is `NSID` and Field-value is its OPTION-VALUE displayed as Base16.

 It is recommended to add a comment with ASCII representation of the value.

 ## DAU, DHU and N3U Options

-DAU, DHU, and N3U (OPTION-CODES 5, 6, 7, respectively [@!RFC6975]) Options names are `DAU`, `DHU`, and `N3U`, respectively, and their Option values cosist of comma-separated lists of ALG-CODEs as Decimal values.
+DAU, DHU, and N3U (OPTION-CODES 5, 6, 7, respectively [@!RFC6975]) Field-names are `DAU`, `DHU`, and `N3U`, respectively, and their Field-values cosist of comma-separated lists of ALG-CODEs as Decimal values.

+TODO examples.

 ## Edns-Client-Subnet Option

-EDNS Client Subnet (OPTOIN-CODE 8 [@!RFC7871]) Option name is `ECS` and Option value consists of comma-separated list of fields:
+EDNS Client Subnet (OPTOIN-CODE 8 [@!RFC7871]) Field-name is `ECS` and if FAMILY is neither IP (`1`) nor IPv6 (`2`), its Field-value is the whole OPTION-VALUE as Base16.

-* FAMILY, which is `IP` for IPv4 (Address Family Number 1), `IP6` for IPv6 (Address Family Number 2), or Decimal value otherwise.

-* SOURCE PREFIX-LENGTH as Decimal value

-* SCOPE PREFIX-LENGTH as Decimal value

-* ADDRESS represented as:

-  * Comma-separated list of textual IPv4 addresses [TODO reference], if FAMILY is 1

-  * Comma-separated list of testual IPv6 addresses [@!RFC2373], section 2.2, if FAMILY is 2

-  * Base16 otherwise or if the ADDRESS field is of unexpected length
+Otherwise, it consists of the textual IP or IPv6 address (TODO ref, [@!RFC2373], section 2.2), followed by a slash (`/`), followed by SOURCE PREFIX-LENGTH as Decimal value, followed by another slash, followed by SCOPE PREFIX-LENGTH as Decimal value.
+If SCOPE PREFIX-LENGTH is zero, it MUST be omitted together with the second slash.

+Examples: `ECS=1.2.3.4/24`; `ECS=1234::2/56/48`; `ECS=000520000102030405060708`.

 ## EDNS EXPIRE Option

-EDNS EXPIRE (OPTION-CODE 9 [@!RFC7314]) Option name is `EXPIRE` and its value, if present, is displayed as Decimal value.
+EDNS EXPIRE (OPTION-CODE 9 [@!RFC7314]) Field-name is `EXPIRE` and its Field-value, if present, is displayed as Decimal value.

 ## Cookie Option

-DNS Cookie (OPTION-CODE 10 [@!RFC7873]) Option name is `COOKIE` and its Option value consists of Client Cookie as Base16, followed by a comma, followed by Server Cookie as Base16.
+DNS Cookie (OPTION-CODE 10 [@!RFC7873]) Field-name is `COOKIE` and its Field-value consists of Client Cookie as Base16, followed by a comma, followed by Server Cookie as Base16.
 The comma and Server Cookie is displayed only if OPTION-LENGTH is greater than 8.

 ## Edns-Tcp-Keepalive Option

-edns-tcp-keepalive (OPTION-CODE 11 [@!RFC7828]) Option name is `KEEPALIVE` and its value is displayed as Decimal value.
+edns-tcp-keepalive (OPTION-CODE 11 [@!RFC7828]) Field-name is `KEEPALIVE` and its Field-value is displayed as Decimal value.

 ## Padding Option

-Padding (OPTION-CODE 12 [@!RFC7830]) Option name is `PADDING` and its value SHOULD be omitted.
-If the value is present, it is displayed as Base16.
+Padding (OPTION-CODE 12 [@!RFC7830]) Field-name is `PADDING` and its Field-value is its OPTION-VALUE displayed as Base16.
+If the OPTION-VALUE consists only of zero octets, it SHOULD be substituted with an alternative Field-value `[###]`, where `###` stands for OPTION-LENGTH as Decimal value.

 ## CHAIN Option

-CHAIN (OPTION-CODE 13 [@!RFC7901]) Option name is `CHAIN` and its value is displayed as a textual Fully-Qualified Domain Name.
+CHAIN (OPTION-CODE 13 [@!RFC7901]) Field-name is `CHAIN` and its Field-value is displayed as a textual Fully-Qualified Domain Name.

 ## Edns-Key-Tag Option

-ends-key-tag (OPTION-CODE 14 [@!RFC8145], section 4) Option name is `KEYTAG` and its value is displayed as a comma-separated list of Decimal values.
+edns-key-tag (OPTION-CODE 14 [@!RFC8145], section 4) Field-name is `KEYTAG` and its Field-value is displayed as a comma-separated list of Decimal values.

 ## Extended DNS Error Option

-Extended DNS Error (OPTION-CODE 15 [@!RFC8914]) Option name is `EDE` and Option value consists of INFO-CODE as Decimal value, followed by a single space, followed by EXTRA-TEXT as a string of UTF-8 characters.
+Extended DNS Error (OPTION-CODE 15 [@!RFC8914]) Field-name is `EDE` and Field-value is its INFO-CODE as Decimal value.
-If EXTRA-TEXT is empty, the preceding space MUST be omitted as well.

-It is recommended to add a comment with Purpose of given code[@!RFC8914], seciton 5.2.
+It is recommended to add a comment with Purpose of given code ([@!RFC8914], seciton 5.2).

-(Note that the (usual) presence of space within this <character-string> requires it to be inside quotes as a whole, not only the part behind `=`.
-Also note that non-ASCII characters and trailing zero octet in EXTRA-TEXT will be escaped by the rules of RFC1035.)
+If the EXTRA-TEXT is nonempty, it MUST be displayed as another field, with Field-name `EDEXT` and Field-value being the EXTRA-TEXT as-is.

+Note that RFC1035-style escaping applies to all non-printable and non-ASCII caracters, including some eventual UTF-8 bi-charaters and possible trailing zero octet.
+Also note that any presence of spaces requires the whole <character-string> to be enclosed in quotes, not just the Field-value.

+TODO examples.

 # Examples of EDNS(0) Presentation Format {#examples}